 1. Regarding yearly flu shots.
 Essentially, the experts pick 2 to 5 strains of flu they “think” will make the rounds “next year”.
 If they’re wrong, the flu shots were still not a waste because of the immunity for later years.

-2. It’s true that when you build immunity to MOST influenza strains, it’s for life.
-Meaning, if you get a flu shot every year, you add to your immunity and over ten years, you will be more resistant to 30 to 50 influenza strains when compared to someone who did not, or could not, get the shots.
+2. It’s true that when you build immunity to many influenza strains, it can last for life.
+Meaning, if you get a flu shot every year, you add to your immunity and over many years, you will be more resistant to more influenza strains when compared to someone who did not, or could not, get the shots.

 3. My understanding is that we don’t know if humans can build a lasting immunity to Covid-19 yet.
 Once a vaccine is available, it may last a few years or for life.
 Most believe it will likely be for life.